 Tickets valid for taking the train in Laval

 Important: You can’t use a train ticket to take an STL bus or access the metro from a Laval station.
-If you want to ride the train, metro and STL buses, you need a TRAM 3 or higher pass or ticket
+If you want to ride the train, metro and STL buses, you need a TRAM 3 or an ABC or ABCD Zone ticket.

 You can pay to ride an STL bus using one of many payment options.
 Don’t have a monthly pass?
 Single-fare tickets are valid for one trip that can include several different bus routes.